Simply informing an instructor or not attending class will not protect you from consequences to your grade or your

 - Deadlines for dropping without a grade or withdrawing (W grade) vary by course.
-To find this information, review the Course Description in your Moodle course site or on the Course Schedule.
+To find this information, review the Course Description in your Canvas course site or on the Course Schedule.

 - A course dropped during the official Drop Period (normally through the third week of a semester for non-accelerated courses) will not appear on a student’s academic transcript.
 Precise dates for each section are listed in the course description.